1. Home

 The moments following an accident can be overwhelming and frightening, especially if you are in pain.
 In the flurry of activity that follows, make sure to protect your rights by taking the following steps:

-1. Report the incident: If the accident occurred while you were working, it is crucial that you report the incident to your supervisor.
-OSHA requires your employer to report all incidents.
-This ensures that an accident is on record, which is important for future actions like claiming damages or filing a workers’ compensation claim.
+If an accident occurred while you were working, it is crucial that you report the incident to your supervisor.
+OSHA (Occupational Safety and Health Administration) requires your employer to report all incidents.
+This ensures that an accident is on record, which is needed for future actions like claiming damages or filing a workers’ compensation claim.
+It is natural for an injured worker to avoid making a report because they don’t want to “cause trouble.”
+Workers must stand up for their rights and make a record of the fall when it occurs.

 Common Injuries from Ladder Falls